ykykyk112/STIG/README.md

 # STIG: Spectrum Translation for refinement of Image Generation
 STIG is for boosting the quality of image generation by reducing spectral discrepancies of current generative models including GANs and Diffusion Models.
-The algorithm is elaborated in our paper ```\[Spectrum Translation] \[1]``` that has been published in AAAI 2024.
+The algorithm is elaborated in our paper [Spectrum Translation] (https://ojs.aaai.org/index.php/AAAI/article/view/28074/28154) that has been published in AAAI 2024.

 ## Quick Overview